StackVista/stackstate-docs/stackpacks/integrations/solarwinds.md

    ```

 2. Set the following filters:
-   * **solarwinds\_domain** - The name of a SolarWinds custom property that will be used to select nodes from SolarWinds to include in the StackState dataset.
+   * **solarwinds\_domain** - The name of a SolarWinds custom property to use to select nodes from SolarWinds to include in the StackState dataset.
    * **solarwinds\_domain\_values** - A list of values used by the SolarWinds custom property specified in `solarwinds_domain`.
 Used to select the correct nodes for inclusion.
 Any node in SolarWinds that has one of these values set will be included in the data collection.
 Each value in this list will be represented as a separate domain in StackState.
 3. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
 4. Once the Agent has restarted, wait for data to be collected from SolarWinds and sent to StackState.